LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 This will move the pointer to cell 2 and decrease the counter.
 Finally, we close off the loop by using the closing square bracket.
 `]`
-This loop will ultimately decrease the counter from '9' to '0'.
+This loop will ultimately decrease the counter from `9` to `0`.

 ## Step 4 - Print the rest of the number
 The loop from step 2 prints number 1 to 9.
 Our goal in this program is to include '10' as well.
 Since only one number is required to print, we do not need a loop.

-Remember how we have assigned '1' to a cell? we can avoid redundancy and use what we currently have.
+Remember how we have assigned `1` to a cell? we can avoid redundancy and use what we currently have.

-Firstly, we move the data point to cell 0 where the '1' is located.
+Firstly, we move the data point to cell 0 where the `1` is located.

 `<<.`

-This operation allows us to print '1' which is the first half of '10'.
+This operation allows us to print `1` which is the first half of `10`.

-Now we decrease the value in cell 0 (which is '1') and print.
+Now we decrease the value in cell 0 (which is `1`) and print.

 `-.`

-This allows us to print the second of '10' and complete the program.
+This allows us to print the second of `10` and complete the program.

-We can finish off the program by printing the last 'new line' to improve clarity and readability
+We can finish off the program by printing the last `new line` to improve clarity and readability

 `>.`

-This moves the data pointer to cell 1 where '\n' is located and prints a new line.
+This moves the data pointer to cell 1 where `\n` is located and prints a new line.

 ## Final Program
 The finished program should look something like this: